DataDog/documentation/content/en/tracing/trace_collection/otel_instrumentation/java.md

 ## Configuring OpenTelemetry to use the Datadog tracing library

-1. Add your desired manual OpenTelemetry instrumentation to your Java code following the [OpenTelemetry Java Manual Instrumentation documentation][5].
+1. Add your desired manual OpenTelemetry instrumentation to your Java code following the [OpenTelemetry Java Manual Instrumentation documentation][5]. **Important!** Where those instructions indicate that your code should call the OpenTelemetry SDK, call the Datadog tracing library instead.

-1. Add the [Datadog tracing library to the JVM][11].
+1. Add the [Datadog tracing library to the JVM][11]. **Beta:** You can optionally do this with [One-Step APM Instrumentation][13].

 1. Set the `dd.trace.otel.enabled` system property to `true`.

 Datadog combines these OpenTelemetry spans with other Datadog APM spans into a single trace of your application.